Anas8e/printf/README.md

 - x : converts input into hexdecimal with small letters
 - X : converts input into hexdecimal with capital letters

+### 4. Create a buffer
+create a buffer of size 1024 to reduce the number of calls to write

+### 5. Handle more and more formats

+- S : converts input into string